bmartech/bmartech.github.io/index.md

 title: "About"
 ---

-I am a well-experienced Data Scientist, a goal orientedindividual with a keen interest in environmental sustainability.
-Ihave excellent communication skills as well as strong workethics that allows me achieve set goals efficiently.
-My corecompetencies include; Python programming, Machine Learning,Data collection and analysis, Writing reports and presentations,Client Relationship Management (CRM), Microsoft Excel, PowerBI, Good command on Microsoft Word suite.
+I am a well-experienced Data Scientist, a goal oriented individual with a keen interest in environmental sustainability.
+I have excellent communication skills as well as strong work ethics that allows me achieve set goals efficiently.
+My core competencies include; Python programming, Machine Learning, Data collection and analysis, Writing reports and presentations, Client Relationship Management(CRM), Microsoft Excel, PowerBI, and good command on Microsoft Word suite.
 I offer my professional services in the domain of Analysis and Predictions.
 # I implement the following:
 - Logical research Assumptions/Questions